Restioson/xtra/README.md

 ```

-For a longer example, check out [Vertex](https://github.com/Restioson/vertex/tree/development), a chat application
-written with xtra and spaad on the server.
+For a longer example, check out [Vertex](https://github.com/Restioson/vertex/tree/development), a chat application written with xtra and spaad on the server.

-Too verbose?
-Check out the [spaad](https://crates.io/crates/spaad) sister-crate!

 ## Okay, sounds great!
 How do I use it?

-Check out the [docs](https://docs.rs/xtra) and the [examples](https://github.com/Restioson/xtra/blob/master/examples)
+Check out the [docs](https://docs.rs/xtra) and the [examples](https://github.com/Restioson/xtra/blob/master/examples) to get started!
-to get started!
-Enabling the `tokio`, `async_std`, `smol`, or `wasm_bindgen` features
-is recommended in order to enable some  convenience methods (such as `xtra::spawn_tokio`).
-Which you enable will depend on
+Enabling the `tokio`, `async_std`, `smol`, or `wasm_bindgen` features is recommended in order to enable some  convenience methods (such as `xtra::spawn_tokio`).
-which executor you want to use (check out their docs to learn more about each).
-If you have any questions, feel free to
+Which you enable will depend on which executor you want to use (check out their docs to learn more about each).
-[open an issue](https://github.com/Restioson/xtra/issues/new) or message me on the [Rust discord](https://bit.ly/rust-community).
+If you have any questions, feel free to [open an issue](https://github.com/Restioson/xtra/issues/new) or message me on the [Rust discord](https://bit.ly/rust-community).

 Keep in mind that `xtra` has a MSRV of 1.60.0.

 ## Cargo features

 - `async_std`: enables integration with [async-std](https://async.rs/).
 - `smol`: enables integration with [smol](https://github.com/smol-rs/smol).
-Note that this requires smol 1.1 as
-  1.1 had a minor breaking change from 1.0 which leads to xtra no longer compiling on 1.0 and 1.1 simultaneously.
+  Note that this requires smol 1.1 as 1.1 had a minor breaking change from 1.0 which leads to xtra no longer compiling on 1.0 and 1.1 simultaneously.
 - `tokio`: enables integration with [tokio](https://tokio.rs).
 - `wasm_bindgen`: enables integration with [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen), and particularly its futures crate.
 - `instrumentation`: Adds a dependency on `tracing` and creates spans for message sending and handling on actors.